Winter-On-Mars/luamake/README.md

 * `luamake` uses lua script files to program the build system.
 Make sure to read the script before running it, the usual warning about running scripts that other people make.

 # Installation
-## Dependencies
-* lua-devel
-  * Version >= 5.4 (could probably work with 5.3, we just need integers and bitwise operations for the hashing)
-  * I'll probably do a git sub-module or something to have the lua vm be included in the project so that you can build the project from a single `make` file, but as of now we depend on system libs.
+You should only have to `init` the git submodules as pointed out in the build script, as lua is treated as a submodule of this project.

 ## Script
 In whatever dir you'll want to add this command in, run